-Growing chilies in a greenhouse equipped with grow lights and something that heats it up can also extend the grow season.
+Growing chilies in a greenhouse equipped with grow lights and something that heats it up can also extend the growing season.
 Pepper plants can be grown as perennials and easily be overwintered.

 Chili plants can grow from everything between half a meter to two meters tall.
 All depending on the species and variety you choose to grow.
 Many of the chili varieties can live for a few years in warm climates.
 The plants have small to medium-sized, shiny, green leaves and the shape of the pod (the fruit) can differ in size, shape and color.